LIPLabGhent/Past-Nonsuicidal-self-injury-IAT/README.md

 - 24 practice trials targets with reversed key combination
 - 48 critical trials targets + attributes with reversed key combination (incongruent block)

-## Licence and Reference
+## License and Reference

 Researchers and others are free to use this software and task under a CC BY-NC-SA license.
-Please reference Cathelyn, F., Van Dessel, P., & De Houwer, J. (2021).
+When you use this task, please reference Cathelyn, F., Van Dessel, P., & De Houwer, J. (2021).
 Predicting nonsuicidal self‐injury using a variant of the Implicit Association Test.
 Suicide and Life‐Threatening Behavior, 51(6), 1259-1271.
-When you use this task.